-Simply put, the Old Head of Kinsale in County Cork is one of Ireland’s most spectacular coastal areas.
+Old Head of Kinsale in County Cork is one of Ireland’s most spectacular coastal areas.
 This large promontory juts out into the Atlantic Ocean, rising hundreds of feet above the water with towering sea cliffs.
 On this stretch of coastal bliss, it feels like you’ve left the world behind.
 It’s just you and the ocean.
+Stretch your legs

 The best way to explore the Old Head is by foot.
-The Old Head of Kinsale Loop is a gentle 3.7 mile walk that takes in a circular route around the head.
+The Old Head of Kinsale Loop is a gentle 6km (3.7 miles) walk that takes in a circular route around the head.
 The dramatic cliffs and lush headland speckled with bursts of white and yellow flowers aren’t the only gems here.